Mackell-Watson/Churn-Analysis/README.md

 Use Case:
 This dashboard enables businesses to identify at-risk customers, understand churn drivers, and develop data-driven retention strategies to improve customer loyalty and reduce revenue loss.

-Would you like me to format this into a proper GitHub README file?

 ### Steps followed